ebuzeryalcin/Yumi-Travelling-Quiz-MS2/README.md

 [Google Maps Javascript API](https://developers.google.com/maps/documentation/javascript/overview?_ga=2.246367876.1606386993.1604865013-774398906.1604748970) &
 [Markers on the map](https://developers.google.com/maps/documentation/javascript/markers) with [Marker clustering feature](https://developers.google.com/maps/documentation/javascript/marker-clustering):
+API key is created.
 I have utilized the Google Maps API, added marker function and marker clustering function on the map.
 The marker is a type of overlay and identifies location on the map.
 Marker clustering combines number of locations in near area.
 Depending on score the Javascript function will call map and markers, which is in the maps.js file.